ChristopherRC/www.ccadb.org/cas/incident-report.md

      - Not Before
      - Not After
      - Serial # (hex)
-     - Is Revoked? ("Yes", "No", "N/A", or "Delayed")
+     - Is Revoked? ("Yes", "Planned”,"Delayed", or “N/A" (for expired))
-     - Revocation Date (Actual Date, Planned Date, or "NA")
+     - Revocation Date (Actual Date, Planned Date, or "N/A")
      - Revocation Reason
 - When the incident being reported involves an S/MIME certificate, if disclosure of personally identifiable information in the certificate MAY be contrary to applicable law, please provide at least the certificate serial number and SHA256 hash of the certificate.